cucapra/opal/docs/lang.md

       });
     });

-That example shows of `Diff`'s `foreach` method, which lets you inspect the set of operations in the diff.
+That example shows of `Edit`'s `foreach` method, which lets you inspect the set of operations in the edit.
 The above hypothetical world just prints out "added foo" along with any other changes that happened to `coll`.

-You can also use diffs to accumulate weights.
+You can also use edits to accumulate weights.
 This is useful when you have a cost or score associated equally with *every value in a collection*, so adding or removing a value with increment or decrements the entire collection's total "value."
-Use the `Diff` object's `score` method:
+Use the `Edit` object's `score` method:

-    let delta = diff.score(s => s.length);
+    let delta = edit.score(s => s.length);

 The argument is a function that scores an individual element in the collection.
-For every *addition* in the diff, the total score is incremented by this amount; for every *deletion*, the total score is decremented.
+For every *addition* in the edit, the total score is incremented by this amount; for every *deletion*, the total score is decremented.
 In this example, the value of the string collection is the total length of the strings it contains.
 And the scoring result, `delta`, is the amount this total length changed---in our example above, it would be 3 because it added "foo" to the set.

-OPAL has two other useful utilities for working with diffs:
+OPAL has two other useful utilities for working with edits:

 * The `ctx.diff_child(world, collection)` gets the hypothetical changes in a child world (as opposed to the current world, as with `diff`).
 You can call this before committing with `ctx.commit(world)` to inspect the changes that would happen.
 * Inside a hypothetical world, `ctx.clean_view(collection)` gives you the contents of a collection *without any of the current hypothetical changes*.
 That is, a collection's `ctx.clean_view` combined with its `ctx.diff` are exactly equal to its current state given by `ctx.view`.
 This can be useful as a baseline when computing scores.